andrewfeitlinger/andrewfeitlinger.github.io/_drafts/jekyll-sandbox.md

 #### Kramdown and CSS (CodeRay)

 This can also be done, but is generated with a global setting.
 So either the noline and inline styles OR only the table style can be show.
+Of course, this fact is moot as per my comments above.

+These three settings worked with local builds, but apparently will not work with remote builds.

 `{::options coderay_line_numbers="nil" /}`